-A great season with Denise Hawkins in her 18th season as choir director, and Sara-Lynn Hutchison returning for a fifth season as our accomplished accompanist.
+The Nepean Choir celebrated its 40th season this year with Denise Hawkins leading us in her 18th season as choir director, and Sara-Lynn Hutchison returning for a fifth season as our accomplished accompanist.
 In December 2014 we performed our annual Christmas concert at Woodroffe United Church, titled "Songs of Light and Joy' — Music for Christmas", featuring music by Morten Lauridsen "O nata lux", works by Bach, Tallis, and Rutter, and with musical guests "Lyra Angelica Harp Ensemble," who performed a piece with the choir as well as a few on their own.
 In January 2015 we had a successful, productive and relaxing workshop weekend in Arnprior at the Galilee Centre.
 The weekend featured a Sunday morning workshop with Laurence Ewashko who provided instruction in choral singing.
 In March, we held our first-ever afternoon mini concert at St Thomas the Apostle Anglican Church, titled "Songs of Prayer and Praise" and featuring Haydn's Te Deum in C, as well as music by Bach, Mendelssohn and Fauré.
 After the concert we held a Silent Auction and Reception in the basement of the church.
 Great appreciation goes out to Cathy Bielak for organizing the Silent Auction.
 In May 2015, to conclude the season and to celebrate the choir's 40th season, we performed our annual spring concert, "Songs of Flowing Water and Other Stories", at Woodroffe United Church, which featured works by Allister MacGillivray, Stan Rogers, Bruce Cockburn and selections from Gilbert & Sullivan's HMS Pinafore.
 Our guest performers were students of Lauren Richardson.
 Throughout the season, we also performed three Sing-Outs at various Seniors' Residences in the Ottawa area and carolling in the Byward Market in December.

 Another great season has passed us by again, led by Denise Hawkins in her seventeenth season as choir director, with Sara-Lynn Hutchison fortunately returning for a fourth season as our accomplished accompanist.
 In December 2013 we performed our annual Christmas concert, titled "Magnificat' — Music for the Christmas Season", featuring Pergolesi-Durant "Magnificat".
 And again we were pleased to have as our guests, the Jan Järvlepp String Quartet and the wonderful Dianne Ferguson at the organ.
 In January 2014 we had a successful, productive and relaxing workshop weekend in Arnprior at the Galilee Centre.
 The weekend featured group vocal lessons with Lisa Webber (Director of the Arnprior Community Choir) and again "Yoga for Choral Singers" workshop with Megan Justus.
 We participated in the Mosaik Festival again in February 2014 with guest composer/conductor "Brian Tate" which concluded with mass choir performance with five other area choirs at École secondaire de la Salle in the east end of Ottawa.
 In April 2014 we again performed a joint concert with the Cumberland Community Singers, titled "East meets West II".
 In May 2014, to conclude the season, we performed our annual spring concert, "Animal Tales — and Other Stories" at Woodroffe United Church, which featured music from the musical "Cats" by Andrew Lloyd Webber and excerpts from Eric Whitacre's "Animal Crackers".
 Throughout the season we also performed three Sing-Outs at various Senior's Residences in the Ottawa area and caroling in the Byward Market in December.